microsoft/surface-duo-window-manager-samples/SourceEditor/README.md

 ---
 page_type: sample
-name: "Surface Duo - SourceEditor"
+name: "Android foldable SourceEditor"
-description: "Uses the dual view layout pattern and external storage capabilities to create a source-editing app for the Surface Duo."
+description: "Uses the dual view layout pattern and external storage capabilities to create a source-editing app for the foldable and large screen devices."
 languages:
 - kotlin
 products: